Classics and Ancient HistoryFind a programme

 All research students attend a core unit on Theories and Approaches in their first year or two, as well as training run by the School of Humanities and the fortnightly departmental seminar.

-A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of classics and ancient history; some graduates go on to careers in museum education and journalism.
+A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of classics and ancient history; some graduates go on to careers in museums, education, and journalism.

-Dr Lyndsay Coo, (Lecturer), Ancient Greek tragedy, with particular focus on Sophocles; the representation of women (particularly sisters) in Athenian tragedy; Troy and the Trojan War in ancient thought and literature.
+Dr Lyndsay Coo, (Senior Lecturer), Ancient Greek tragedy, with particular focus on Sophocles; the representation of women (particularly sisters) in Athenian tragedy; Troy and the Trojan War in ancient thought and literature.

 Professor Esther Eidinow, (Professor of Ancient History), Ancient Greek social and cultural history, esp. religion and magic; cognitive humanities; historiography, esp.
 Herodotus and Thucydides; history of emotions; myth

-Professor Patrick Finglass, (Henry Overton Wills Professor of Greek), Greek language and literature generally; Greek tragedy; Lyric poetry
+Professor Patrick Finglass, (Henry Overton Wills Professor of Greek), Greek language and literature generally; Greek myth; Greek tragedy; history of scholarship; Lyric poetry; textual criticism

 Dr Shelley Hales, (Senior Lecturer), Ancient art and its reception; reception of Pompeii; Roman cultural history; Roman provincial identities.

-Dr Laura Jansen, (Lecturer), classical tradition and its reception in the 20th century; classics and comparative literature; Latin literature; paratextuality
+Dr Laura Jansen, (Senior Lecturer), classical tradition and its reception in the 20th century; classics and comparative literature; Latin literature; paratextuality

 Dr Silke Knippschild, (Senior Lecturer), classical reception; Greek and Ancient Near Eastern history and visual culture.